ThetaAim/BackGrounder/README.md

 # BackGrounder
-A Background Changer Tool for Windows
+A Background Image Changer and Creator for Windows Tool